medical weight loss solutions in-stock

 A child being diagnosed with bronchitis.

-The symptoms of mono can vary and may include severe fatigue, fever, sore throat (often mistaken for strep throat if not tested), swollen lymph nodes in the neck and armpits, swollen tonsils, headache, and skin infection or rash.
+The symptoms of glandular fever can vary and may include severe fatigue, fever, sore throat (often mistaken for strep throat if not tested), swollen lymph nodes in the neck and armpits, swollen tonsils, headache, and skin infection or rash.
 Some people might also experience an enlarged spleen or liver.
 Symptoms can range from mild to severe and typically develop four to six weeks after exposure to the virus.

 A teenage boy experiencing fatigue and symptoms of mono.